ThreeSixtyGiving/standard/documentation/prepare-data.md

 **Recipient Org:Identifier** are also created using a formula which provides the correct prefix depending on whether there is charity, company or other type of register number available.
 If there is no register number, the formula can instead create an organisation identifier using a unique ID for the recipient from your system or the recipient organisation name.

 See our guidance for further details about [Organisation Identifiers.](https://standard.threesixtygiving.org/en/new-docs-style/identifiers/#organisation-identifier)

-You can view and download a simple example version of a conversion tool template here.**NEED TO DECIDE WHETHER TO LINK OR REMOVE**

 For further guidance about setting up and using a conversion tool, please contact the 360Giving Helpdesk via <support@threesixtygiving.org>.